king-kloy/afidf/README.md

  npm install

  # to start the client
+ cd client
  npm install
  npm start

- # to start back-end
+ # to start backend
- npm install
+ cd backend
+ yarn
- npm start
+ yarn start

  # to both concurrently at the root
  npm start